 My written testimony will address only some of my concerns with H.B.
-96, but I respectfully implore the Committee to press "pause" on this entire process, remove all non-appropriations provisions, and address H.B.
-96's profound fiscal irresponsibility.
+96, but I respectfully implore the Committee, in its oversight role especially, to press "pause" on this entire process.

 H.B.
 96 Centralizes Authority in Select State and County Officials, and Removes Power from Communities and Voters